 Uploaded on Apr 16, 2010

-The vOICe gives blind people live detailed visual information about their environment.
+The vOICe gives blind people live detailed visual information about their environment: the live view of a head-mounted camera is scanned from left to right every second, while associating height with pitch (tone frequency) and brightness with loudness.
+A rising bright line thus simply sounds as a rising tone, but complex views yield very complex "soundscapes".
 In this clip, use is made of camera glasses and an optional wide-angle (fish-eye) lens.
-More information about this wearable setup is available at http://www.seeingwithsound.com/mini_d...
+More information about wearable setups for The vOICe and where to buy camera glasses is available at http://www.seeingwithsound.com/camera...

 Normally, knowledge of context helps greatly with visual interpretation, especially in familiar environments.
 Here we compensate with a coarse annotation by time point for blind people who watch this video clip (ideally a screen reader would access and speak the closed captions):